CleverRaven/Cataclysm-DDA/doc/JSON_INFO.md

 "environmental_protection" : 0,  //  (Optional, default = 0) How much environmental protection it affords
 "material_thickness" : 1,  // Thickness of material, in millimeter units (approximately).
 Generally ranges between 1 - 5, more unusual armor types go up to 10 or more
 "pet_bodytype":        // the body type of the pet that this monster will fit.
 See MONSTERS.md "max_pet_vol:          // the maximum volume of the pet that will fit into this armor.
+Volume in ml and L can be used - "50 ml" or "2 L".
 "min_pet_vol:          // the minimum volume of the pet that will fit into this armor.
+Volume in ml and L can be used - "50 ml" or "2 L".
 "power_armor" : false, // If this is a power armor item (those are special).
 ```
 Alternately, every item (book, tool, gun, even food) can be used as armor if it has armor_data: